-A parishioner tuition rate is available for families who demonstrate a commitment to Our Lady of Humility / St. Patrick Parish.
+A parishioner tuition rate is available for families who demonstrate a commitment to St. Brigid Parish.
 First and foremost, a parishioner family regularly participates in the Mass and the sacraments available to a Catholic family.
 We ask that families tithe to the parish with whatever means they are able to do.
-In return Our Lady of Humility / St. Patrick Parish helps to subsidize the school in order to keep tuition rates as low as possible.
+In return St. Brigid Parish helps to subsidize the school in order to keep tuition rates as low as possible.